Gcenx/homebrew-wine/README.md

 - `portingkit`

 ### gcenx-wine-stable/devel/staging?;
-Currently Winehq is not providing newer wine packages for macOS starting from Wine-5.8, unless there are bugs I usually compile close to release for [Unofficial Wineskin](https://github.com/Gcenx/WineskinServer), it takes a couple extra steps to also package the builds into Winehq like .app bundles.
+As brew doesn't have the ability to override casks/formulas the names were appended with gcenx-

-### Requirments;
+### Requirements;
-The provded gcenx-wine- packages don't have have additinal requirments unless the X11 display drver is required, otherwise all required dependencies are already included within the bundle.
+gcenx-wine-* packages don't have additional requirements unless the X11 display driver is required, otherwise all required dependencies are already included.

-### macOS Catalan;
+### macOS Catalan/Big Sur (__Intel systems only__);
-32Bit support was removed from macOS Catalina however `wine-crossover` was built from crossover-wine-19.0.1, this contains `wine32on64` and allows running 32Bit windows bininaries however it has additinal requirments unless your system is running 10.15.4 or greater.
+32Bit support was removed however, `wine-crossover` was built from crossover-wine-19.0.1, this contains `wine32on64` and allows running 32Bit windows binaries.\
+macOS Catalina 10.15.4 or later work, macOS Catalina 10.15.0 to 10.15.3 require SIP to be disabled.

 ### How to install using brew;
 First add my tap